dichen001/Leetcode_GOGOGO/README.md

 > Rule 5: DO NOT just make rules, and then let them hang there, sleep, and die.

 Another update about my life.
 Restart drinking coffee again.
 It's a good sign for me.
 I am exploring my potentials again.
 Good night, Jack.

+### Day 6: 22/03/2016 24/338
+Turns out not efficient in afternoon, and after dinner...
+Fell asleep without knowing that I was sleeping.
+So scary.
+Shall keep a good habit after being busy for this week.

+Need to find the TA for CSC510 and CSC522.
+I sucks at the exam.
+Tomorrow is the review section for CSC522.
+Need to get up early.

+- [x] pre-processor for detailed information extraction from emails.